ftclausen/Resume/resume.txt

 Location: Guildford, UK

-I provided first line technical support for Red Hat Linux which entailed helping customers install and use the product
+I provided first line technical support for Red Hat Linux which entailed helping customers install and use the product.